The Tian Research Group

 A lab dedicated to advancements in photoelectroceuticals and living bioelectronics

-At the Tian Group, we integrate physical chemistry into the development of bioelectronics and biointerfaces, offering a distinctive approach to the field.
-By applying principles of physical chemistry, we create diverse electronics-enabled biointerfaces that emulate cellular behaviors, harnessing both classical and quantum phenomena to achieve precise, real-time control of cellular electrophysiology.
-Our work has led to biophysical tools that provide unprecedented insight into subcellular processes.
+At the Tian Group, we blend physical chemistry with bioelectronics to forge drug‐free, cell‐based, and non‐genetic therapeutic strategies that pave the way for sustainable healthcare.
+By applying the principles of physical chemistry, we develop diverse electronics‐enabled biointerfaces that mimic cellular behaviors, harnessing both classical and quantum phenomena for precise, real‐time control of cellular electrophysiology.
+Our work has yielded advanced biophysical tools that offer unprecedented insight into subcellular processes without relying on conventional pharmacological methods.

 We pioneered the concept of photoelectroceuticals and developed a range of platforms that enable the study of electrophysiology across multiple biological scales with high temporal resolution using optical methods.
 Since 2012, we have led advancements in living electronics, designing composite materials that not only integrate with biological systems but also adapt and respond like natural entities.
 Looking ahead, we are committed to shaping a future where our innovations drive breakthroughs in healing, environmental sustainability, and scientific exploration.